 First-Years Only: If I choose to be in a living-learning community that does not relate to the major that I want to pursue, will I be behind in class requirements?

-No. As a first-year student you have plenty of time to take exploratory classes to figure out what you want to major in.
+No. As a first-year student you are encouraged to take exploratory classes to figure out what you want to major in.
 Regardless of what you choose as a major, all classes taken in the living-learning community will count towards your graduation credit.

 First-Years Only: What courses are part of the living-learning community?